SulaMcdonald/sem/README.md

-_This is a readme file_ Hahahahaha
+_This is a readme file_ Hahahahaha What a world